Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Creating a query string

-The http_build_query can generate URL-encoded query strings.
+The withQueryParams method can generate URL-encoded query strings.
 Example:

 $params = [